MinimalWindowsDev/Industrial-WPF-HMI-Template/README.md

-# CSharpMSBuildVSCode-Starter
+# WPF-HMI-Starter

-A minimalist C# project template using MSBuild and .NET Framework, optimized for Visual Studio Code development.
+A minimalist WPF-based Human Machine Interface (HMI) template for Windows, designed for developers with limited installation privileges.

 ## Overview

-This project provides a streamlined setup for C# development using tools that come preinstalled with Windows.
+This project provides a streamlined setup for developing Human Machine Interfaces (HMIs) using Windows Presentation Foundation (WPF).
 It's designed for developers who:

 - Work in environments without admin privileges
 - Need to use the .NET Framework tools available on standard Windows installations
-- Prefer a lightweight, IDE-independent development setup
+- Want to create basic HMIs without installing additional software

+This repository is a fork of [CSharpMSBuildVSCode-Starter](https://github.com/MinimalWindowsDev/CSharpMSBuildVSCode-Starter), adapted for WPF-based HMI development.

 ## Why Preinstalled Tools?